AdSense Earnings Calculator

 Organic search traffic (SEO) is the gold standard for AdSense.
 Visitors from search have high intent, spend longer on-page, and click ads at higher rates — giving a 1.0× baseline.
 Direct and branded traffic is slightly better (1.05×) because of brand affinity and repeat visitors.
 Mixed traffic sources average about 0.88× due to the dilution effect.
 Social media traffic is the worst at 0.75× — social visitors have low intent, high bounce rates, and developed ad blindness, dramatically suppressing effective RPM.

-Should I switch from AdSense to header bidding?
+Should I switch from AdSense to a premium ad network?

 Do more ad units always mean more revenue?